 Nearby, in Stow Bardolph, is the Church Farm Rare Breeds Centre, including an indoor ‘tree house’ play area, tractor rides, guided nature walks, gift shop and tea room.

-Close to the Denver windmill is the Denver Sluice Complex where you can discover the history and management of the fascinating waterways.
+Close to the partially-closed Denver windmill site is the Denver Sluice Complex where you can discover the history and management of the fascinating waterways.

 Try a canoe safari at the world famous Wildfowl and Wetlands Trust nature reserve at Welney, which provides fantastic bird watching – including the unforgettable sight of over-wintering swans.